Florida Gulf Coast University: Environmental sustainability

 Since its founding, 400 acre on the main campus have been set aside for environmental preservation.
 FGCU also has constructed a number of lakes on the campus that are home to large numbers of wildlife; the lakes also help promote the ecology of the area.
 Environmental sustainability is the principal goal expressed in the university charter.
 Seidler Hall, the new facility housing science laboratories and classrooms for the College of Arts and Sciences, achieved platinum certification, the highest level awarded by the U.S. Green Building Council's Leadership in Energy and Environmental Design.
 The university's 15 acre solar field supplies about 85 percent of the energy needed to operate Holmes, Lutgert and Seidler halls, reducing FGCU's reliance on Florida Power & Light Co. by 18 percent.
 An ice thermal storage plant sends chilled water through an underground loop that cools campus buildings, saving more than $1.64 million over five years.
-The newest residence halls — Everglades, Biscayne, Palmetto, Osprey and Eagle — heat their water via rooftop solar panels.
+The newest residence halls—Everglades, Biscayne, Palmetto, Osprey, and Eagle—heat their water via rooftop solar panels.

 Library

-The Library Complex is located on FGCU's main campus in Fort Myers.
-In the 2016–2017 school year, the main facility accommodated 1 million visitors for the first time.
+The Library Complex is on FGCU's main campus in Fort Myers.
+The main facility accommodated 1 million visitors for the first time in the 2016–17 school year.
 The library has more than 1.5 million items in its collection, which can be accessed by students or any patron with a library card.
 The library also subscribes to more than 400 databases to allow students and patrons access to more than 700 million full-text articles.
-The east wing of the library includes a 115-seat computer lab.
+Its east wing includes a 115-seat computer lab.